 - If you want a short trip, three days is a great amount of time to visit Disneyland.
 Disney World, you need closer to 7 days to fully enjoy your trip.

-Disney World, on the other hand, has four parks.
-Orlando is home to Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
+Disney World opened in 1970 and has been adding parks at a pretty rapid pace ever since.
+The Walt Disney World Resort has four parks, Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios.
 To hit all four of these locations, you will probably need four days in Orlando.
 In addition, Disney World is also home to two water parks, Blizzard Beach and Typhoon Lagoon.

 Disneyland does not have any water parks, so you will have to settle for the resort pools there.
 Families who are planning to spend a full week of vacation at Disney tend to opt for Disney World simply because there is so much more to experience.